slopezpereyra/khwarizmi/README.md

 ## Brief intro

+Did you ever think you'd be able to have this linear equation,

+    y = 2025.34x - 724

+and get its solution when y equals 5 on Python?
+Now you can.
+In just two lines.

+    >>>equation = SlopeIntercept('y = 2025.34x - 724')
+    >>>equation.solve_for('y', 5)
+    0.3599395657025487

+Oh, it's like reading a poem...
+But how did I managed to do that?

-This library works in a similar way an interpreter does.
+Well, this library works in a similar way an interpreter does.
 Its singularity is that what it interprets is a special kind of language: **algebra**.

-It works with classes because algebraic properties can be represented as attributes of a thing far more consistently than as mere functional information.
+Because algebraic properties can be represented as attributes of a thing far more consistently than as mere functional information, equations are treated as objects.
+Allowing you to treat your equations as instances of an algebraic class, it essentially lets you cast, from a simple string, a rich mathematical object with its own unique properties and methods, and operate with it afterwards.

+Did I mention it all feels as beautiful as a fricking poem?

 ## Requirements